CodeJudgeBench: Benchmarking LLM-as-a-Judge for Coding Tasks: Preliminary

 Formally, LLM-as-a-Judge is defined as:

-where $J$ is the final judgment or verdict from the LLM-as-a-Judge, $p$ is the programming question presented to the LLM programmer, $r$ is the generated response, $q$ is the query prompted to the LLM-as-a-Judge, and $\oplus$ denotes the specific method for concatenating or formatting $p$, $r$, and $q$ into a single prompt for the LLM-as-a-Judge; the exact construction may differ across different LLM-as-a-Judge variants.
+where $J$ is the final judgment or verdict produced by the LLM-as-a-Judge, $p$ is the programming task, $r$ is the response or set of responses to be evaluated, and $q$ is the instruction prompting the LLM to act as a judge.
+The operator $\oplus$ specifies the method for concatenating or formatting $p$, $r$, and $q$ into a single prompt for the LLM; the exact construction may differ across different LLM-as-a-Judge variants.

 In this study, we examine three variants of LLM-as-a-Judge (as shown in Fig.~\ref{fig:preli:judge_variant}), which stem from two main approaches: pair-wise and point-wise~\cite{zheng2023judging}.